smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-core/COREMODULES.md

 #### Configuration

 Measurement name is by default `request_rate` with `_update` and `_select` suffixes for upsert and select statements respectively.
-Reporting period is by default 1 second but changing the reporting period does not affect reported value which represents requests/second measurement.
+For precise measurements use a default reporting period of 1 second.
+If higher reporting period is used reported value represents average requests/second for the reporting period.

 ```
 - module: io.smartcat.cassandra.diagnostics.module.requestrate.RequestRateModule